jaysonnissen/2026_CCD_IJRUME/README.md

 `IJRUME_analysis.R` (DINA for CCA/CCI, GDINA for PCA) to `v12` data filtered down to each paper's stated year windows, then compares every resulting table against the published values side by side.
-It's a separate, self-contained document -- distinct from both the frozen `.R` script and the go-forward `.Rmd` files, which don't do any year-filtering.
+It's a separate, self-contained document, distinct from both the frozen `.R` script and the go-forward `.Rmd` files, which don't do any year-filtering.

 ### How close does it get? (as of 2026-07-24)